-- -- A BA/BS from an accredited institution awarded within the last 10 years (validation of current content may be required). - -- Minimum undergraduate GPA: 3.0 - -- General GRE test: minimum 50% percentile in each section (quantitative, verbal, and analytical writing). - -- TOEFL: required for international applicants from countries in which English is not the official language - -- 3 letters of recommendation - -- Official transcripts from all attended institutions - -- A letter of support from your identified faculty mentor.
+- -- A BA/BS from an accredited institution awarded within the last 10 years (validation of current content may be required). - -- Minimum undergraduate GPA: 3.0 - -- TOEFL: required for international applicants from countries in which English is not the official language - -- 3 letters of recommendation - -- Official transcripts from all attended institutions - -- A letter of support from your identified faculty mentor.
 Students are required to contact faculty in advance.
 Prior to application, applicants must have identified and contacted an available Faculty Advisor to ensure availability of a position and appropriate research interests.